luminlabsdev/framework/docs/api/runtime/settings.md

 ### Version

-The current version of CanaryEngine.
+The current version of LuminFramework.

 * **string**